lhcb/second-analysis-steps/simulation.md

 > * Understand how a signal decay sample is produced in the LHCb framework
 > * Produce generator level Monte Carlo, print the decay tree and produce nTuples
 > * Read a DecFile and understand what it produces, including generator level cuts
+> * Filter a simulated sample to reduce disk space needed

 # What is Gauss?

 The LHCb simulation framework which steers the creation of simulated events and interfaces to multiple external applications.
 Most commonly, an event is created via the following procedure: